xavierblasco/RoboticaUVic-PR-week3/README.md

 (target value, MEDV).
 Compute the average of the target value and the MSE obtained using it as a constant prediction.

 - **Q3**) Split the data in two parts (50-50) for training and testing (first half for training, second half for testing).
 Train a linear regressor model for each variable individually (plus a bias term) and compute the MSE on the training and the testing set.
 Which variable is the most informative? which one makes the model generalizes better? and worse?
-Compute the coefficient of determination (R^2) measure for the test set.
+Compute the coefficient of determination (R^2) for the test set.

 - **Q4**) Now train a model with all the variables plus a bias term.
 What is the performance in the test set?
 Try removing the worst-performing